Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/:site_id/name_entry`

 Names the latest site entry of the given site.
 If the entry is already named, renames it.
+If passed an empty string, resets the name.

 #### Request Body